 However, you can make your Pretty Links link tracking even more effective.
 While the default settings will certainly provide helpful data, you can optimize your Pretty Links reports to better suit your unique needs.
 This will provide you with more accurate results, which will give you a clearer picture of your links’ performance.

 In this article, we’ll show you three ways you can optimize your reports in Pretty Links.
 Let’s get started!

 A Brief Introduction to Link Reports

-One vital element of any link campaign is ensuring that you track your results.
-This results in what's known as a ‘link report', which provides you with invaluable information about how your links are performing.
+One vital element of any link campaign is tracking your results to create what's known as a link report.
+This report provides you with invaluable information about how your links are performing.
 Not only does it let you see how often your links are clicked on, it also gives you insight into your users' behavior.

 While the default reporting offered by Pretty Links is enough to offer you a lot of useful data, there are ways you can make it even more effective.
 Let's take a look at a few of these methods now!